jquery/learn.jquery.com/page/ajax/jquery-ajax-methods.md

 **Note:** Regarding the `dataType` setting, if the server sends back data that is in a different format than you specify, your code may fail, and the reason will not always be clear, because the HTTP response code will not show an error.
 When working with Ajax requests, make sure your server is sending back the data type you're asking for, and verify that the `Content-type` header is accurate for the data type.
 For example, for JSON data, the `Content-type` header should be `application/json`.

-**Deprecation:** Deprecation Notice: The jqXHR.done(), jqXHR.fail(), and jqXHR.always() callbacks are used above, but you may see the older jqXHR.success(), jqXHR.error(), and jqXHR.complete() callbacks, and should update the code accordingly: As of jQuery 1.8 these are deprecated and will eventually be removed.

 ### `$.ajax()` Options

 There are many, many options for the `$.ajax()` method, which is part of its power.
 For a complete list of options, visit [http://api.jquery.com/jQuery.ajax/](http://api.jquery.com/jQuery.ajax/); here are several that you will use frequently: